MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Search-UnifiedAuditLog.md

 This example searches the unified audit log for all Exchange admin events from 8:00 AM to 6:00 PM on June 1, 2018.

->[!NOTE]
-> If you use the same date for the StartDate and EndDate parameters, you have to include a timestamp; otherwise, no results will be returned because the date and time for the start and end dates will be the same.
+**Note** If you use the same date for the StartDate and EndDate parameters, you need to include a timestamp; otherwise, no results will be returned because the date and time for the start and end dates will be the same.

 ### Example 3
 ```powershell